jumphone/GCA/README.md

     OUTPUT: the name of the output directory, given by the user
     CPU: the number of threads to run GCA
     SEED: seed for random function in R
-    CUTOFF: the cutoff of edge score to draw the gene graph
+    CUTOFF: the cutoff of edge score (HCS) to draw the gene graph

 iv) Get regulatory feature binary matrix ( Python )